 The Foxhole Court follows a group of delinquents who play Exy in a college team.
 The coach of this college team recruits athletes that people wouldn’t give another chance.
 But the coach gives them second, third, and fourth chances.
 That makes for a fascinating group dynamic, which confused me initially because these characters have been through problems.

-The story begins with Neil being recruited for the Palmetto Foxes, which is this College team we follow in the series.
+The story begins with Neil being recruited for the Palmetto Foxes, which is the College team we follow in the series.
 They’re not a very good team.
 When Neil joins this team and starts to get to know each athlete, he is the person that brings all of them together.
 There is a lot of violence, alcohol, and drug use.
 So the books deal with a lot of dark topics.

 Author: Nora Sakavic